melon095/Melonbot/docs/docs.md

 Don't have two parameters with the first character, this will cause one of them to be overwritten.

-Arguments also do not (at the moment) support spaces.
-So if someone reading this, know how to fix this.
-Please make a PR. :D

 ```typescript
 data.Params: [key: string]
 ```